What Are the Ayurveda Doshas? Vata, Kapha, and Pitta

 Kapha

-In Ayurveda Body Type Test, it is determined that you have Kapha dosha, then to maintain optimal health, follow a proper diet, exercise regularly.
-Keep your body warm, and have a set sleep routine.
+If the Ayurveda Body Type Test determines that you have a Kapha dosha, it is advised to maintain optimal health by following a proper diet, engaging in regular exercise, keeping the body warm, and adhering to a consistent sleep routine.

 Pitta

-As per the Ayurveda Dosha Analysis, Pitta is based on water and fire and is known to have a tenacious personality.
-It can be described as hot, sharp, liquid, oily, light, and sharp.
-Summer is the Pitta season as it has hot and sunny days.
-If your Ayurveda Body Type Test comes up with Pitta dosha as your body type, you will usually have an athletic and muscular build and are the leader of the group.
-They are aggressive, tenacious, competitive, and highly motivated.
+Pitta, as identified in Ayurveda Dosha Analysis, is associated with water and fire elements and is characterized by a determined personality.
+Pitta exhibits qualities such as heat, sharpness, liquidity, oiliness, lightness, and intensity.
+Summer represents the Pitta season, known for its hot and sunny days.
+If the Ayurveda Body Type Test indicates a Pitta dosha as your body type, you are likely to possess an athletic and muscular build and exhibit leadership qualities.
+Pitta types tend to be assertive, determined, competitive, and highly motivated.

 Imbalances in the Doshas

-- Kapha Imbalance: When this is not balanced, it can lead to lethargy, stubbornness, resistance to changes, and possessiveness.
-It causes congestion in tissues and organs of the body and the mind.
+• Kapha Imbalance: When Kapha is imbalanced, it can cause lethargy, stubbornness, resistance to change, and possessiveness.
+Congestion in both the body and mind occurs as a result.

 Diet to be Followed